DASH

 DISCOVER

-The primary persona described an executive c-suite individual who holds responsibility for making strategic decisions for their company.
-This person moves from meeting to meeting and needs to stay aware of their company's problem areas and opportunities for growth.
+The primary persona represents an executive C-suite individual tasked with making strategic decisions for their company.
+This person navigates a dynamic schedule, constantly moving between meetings and requiring real-time awareness of their company's challenges and opportunities for growth.

-The secondary persona portrays a mid-level manager who stays vigilant on operational metrics for a specific portion of the company's fleet.
-This individual tends to be on the road to travel to their various railroad yards to ensure optimal operations.
+The secondary persona depicts a mid-level manager dedicated to monitoring operational metrics for a specific segment of the company's fleet.
+Frequently on the road, this individual travels to various railroad yards, ensuring optimal operations within their assigned scope.

 IDEATION

-To kick off the ideation phase, I conducted a workshop.
-I recruited internal experts from multiple products and guided activities to define how a mobile dashboard could provide value.
-We reviewed the personas I created and generated additional goals, responsibilities, and pain points based on real-world examples.
-Afterward, I guided an affinity activity to prioritize the relevant metrics to display upon login.
+To kick off the ideation phase, I organized a workshop, enlisting internal employees from various product teams.
+During the session, I facilitated activities aimed at conceptualizing the ways a mobile dashboard could deliver value.
+We leveraged the personas I had crafted, extracting additional insights into goals, responsibilities, and pain points through real-world examples.
+Afterward, I led an affinity activity to prioritize the relevant metrics to be displayed upon login.

-I concluded the workshop with a round-robin activity.
-The participants would draw a solution, then trade with a neighbor and take turns improving each other's ideas.
-After a few rounds, we produced a high volume of pressure-tested concepts, which I would use as a basis for the design phase.
+To wrap up the workshop, I introduced a round-robin activity.
+Participants sketched potential solutions, traded with a neighbor, and iteratively enhanced each other's ideas.
+Through several rounds, we generated a substantial number of pressure-tested concepts, laying the groundwork for the subsequent design phase.
 Armed with a prioritized list of metrics and ideas for how to display mobile data, I was ready to begin the design process.

 DESIGN

 Utilizing the Design Sprint Methodology, I began working on a prototype.
-I set a different design goal per week: build a robust login process, develop a streamlined onboarding methodology, design Key Performance Indicator (KPI) widgets, and so on.
-In efforts to align with product strategy, I used typography and color patterns from the existing portfolio and settled on the name "DASH."
-"DASH" because the product is a mobile dashboard and can be accessed while users dash from meeting to meeting.
+Each week, I focused on a distinct design goal: constructing a robust login process, refining a streamlined onboarding methodology, crafting Key Performance Indicator (KPI) widgets, and more.
+To align with product strategy, I integrated typography and color patterns from the existing portfolio.
+During this phase, the product earned the name "DASH," reflecting its essence as a mobile dashboard accessible to users on the go, dashing from one meeting to another.

 Through the design process, I solicited internal feedback and conducted customer interviews.
 I found that users wanted to see more data than could be readily displayed on a mobile device.
-Users also wanted to share relevant data with others in their team or customize the layout of the dashboard.
+Additionally, users expressed a need to share pertinent data with their team members or personalize the dashboard layout.

-I accounted for these requests by implementing drill-down functionality into specific KPIs.
+Addressing these requirements, I integrated drill-down functionality into specific KPIs.
 I also created a process that allowed users to share widgets via email or text.
 Users that wanted a custom layout could create a unique view by rearranging the dashboard via drag-and-drop behavior.

 HOW IT WORKS

-1. First-time users go through an initial onboarding.
+1. First-time users go through an onboarding workflow

-The user prompted to select which types of metrics are most important for their decision making.
-These selections help filter which metrics they wish to add to their dashboard.
+The user is prompted to select which types of metrics are most important for their decision making process.
+These selections act as filters, allowing users to tailor their dashboard by adding the specific metrics that matter most to them.

 2. The app generates a dashboard with drillable widgets.

-Users can quickly search for other widgets to add or swap to their page.
-The user can open individual widgets to see specific information and specify a particular region, commodity, or fleet.
+Users have the ability to swiftly search for additional widgets to add or swap on their page.
+Each widget can be opened individually, providing users with specific information and the option to specify details such as region, commodity, or fleet.

 3. The app provides alerts the user of any abnormalities in operations.